-Travel Grant Program for the 2017 Mathematical Congress of the Americas (MCA 2017)
+Travel Grant Program for the Mathematical Congress of the Americas (MCA)

-This program is contingent on receiving a grant from the National Science Foundation.
-The MCA 2017 travel grant program is intended to provide partial travel support for U.S.-based mathematicians to attend the Mathematical Congress of the Americas, July 23-28, 2017 in Montreal, Canada.
-It is expected that this travel grant program will provide travel support for both U.S.-based invited speakers (senior mathematicians) and early career mathematians.
-Applications will be evaluated by a panel of mathematical scientists under the terms of a proposal submitted to the National Science Foundation (NSF) by the Society.
+Applications were invited from U.S.-based mathematical scientists for partial travel support to attend the MCA 2017 (July 24-28, 2017) in Montreal, Canada.
+This program was contingent on receiving a grant from the National Science Foundation.
+This travel grant program provided travel support for both U.S.-based mathematical scientists and U.S.-based early career mathematicians, with priority given to the latter.
+Applications were evaluated by a panel of mathematical scientists under the terms of a proposal submitted to the National Science Foundation (NSF) by the Society.

-Support is available for U.S. mathematicians who are in one of the following categories:
+Support was available for U.S. mathematicians who were in one of the following categories:

 Conditions on Funding

-Mathematicians accepting grants for partial support of the travel to MCA 2017 may not supplement them with any other NSF funds.
-It is the intention of the NSF's Division of Mathematical Sciences to provide no additional funds on its other regular research grants for travel to MCA in 2017.
+- Mathematicians accepting grants for partial support of the travel to MCA 2017 could not supplement them with any other NSF funds.

-An individual mathematician who does not accept a travel grant may use regular NSF grant funds, subject to the usual restrictions and prior approval requirements.
+- An individual mathematician who did not accept a travel grant may use regular NSF grant funds, subject to the usual restrictions and prior approval requirements.

-All information currently available about the MCA 2017 program, organization, and registration procedure is located on the MCA 2017 website.
+- All information currently available about the MCA 2017 program and organization is located on the MCA 2017 website.